5 Places That Are Still On Fire

 Living near an active volcano can be a little anxiety-producing, but it's not the only fire raging below the Earth's surface.
 Coal is a long-burning mineral hidden underground that can ignite when the circumstances are right.
 Those circumstances include contact with air, which happens when we try to take the coal out of the ground for our own purposes.
 Here are five coal seams that have been burning for a long time.

 Photograph by Kh80.

 Brennender Berg in English is "Burning Mountain," although it is more of a gorge than a mountain.
-It refers to an area of Germany between the towns of Dudweiler and Sulzbach-Neuweiler, under which a seam of coal has been burning for over 300 years.
-The tale is told of a shepherd who started a wood fire on a tree stump in 1688 which burned to the roots and ignited the coal seam, but it was most likely a case of spontaneous combustion.
+It refers to an area of Germany between the towns of Dudweiler and Sulzbach-Neuweiler, under which a seam of coal has been burning for more than 300 years.
+In 1688, the tale goes, a shepherd started a wood fire on a tree stump, which burned to the roots and ignited the coal seam.
+More likely, this was a case of spontaneous combustion.
 The burning coal seam is now evidenced by glowing embers and sulfurous smoke, rather than flames as in the past.
 The area is not as dangerous as it was in previous centuries, and is open for visitors.
 A hike is recommended for days after a rain.

 2. Smoking Hills, Canada